idlab-discover/pc-webrtc-m2m/README.md

 ### WebRTC Connector
 The Unity application uses a Dll to connect to the Golang WebRTC application via sockets.
-Normally you should never have to build this yourself as the repository contains the latest version.
+Normally you should never have to build this yourself as this repository contains the latest version.

-However, if you do plan
+However, if you do plan to make changes to it, you will have to manually copy it into the `Plugins` directory after building it.

 For more information about the Dll you can visit the [README](connector/README.md) of the WebRTC Connector.